CHAPTER 5 - BINDING

 Figurre: Hill Plot for Hb: Black line showing hypothetical actual curve

-MWC (Monod, Wyman, and Changeux)- Symmetry Model: In this model, in the absence of ligand (oxygen), Hb exists in two distinct conformations, the T state (equivalent to the crystal structure of deoxyHb) and the R state (equivalent to the crystal structure of oxyHb without the oxygen).
+In the model MWC (Monod, Wyman, and Changeux) model, in the absence of ligand (oxygen), Hb exists in two distinct conformations, the T state (equivalent to the crystal structure of deoxyHb) and the R state (equivalent to the crystal structure of oxyHb without the oxygen).
 In the absence of dioxygen, the T state (T0) is greatly favored over the unliganded R state (R0) at equilibrium.
 An equilibrium constant (more equivalent to a dissociation constant) can be defined as L = T0/ R0.
 (Note: L is not the ligand concentration.)
 In addition, let us assume that Hb can not exist with some of the monomers in a tetramer in the T state while others in the same tetramer are in the R state.
 Hence this model is often called the symmetry model.
 Finally lets assume that each oxygen can bind to either the T or R state with the dissociation constants KT and KR respectively.
 These constants do not depend on the number of oxygens already bound to the tetramer.
 Hence KR = [R0][O2]/[R1] = [R1][O2]/[R2] = ... etc., where the subscript on R refers to the number of oxygens bound to that form of R.

 Figure: LINKED EQUIIBRIA IN THE MWC MODEL